XiayidanAlimu/RangeList/README.md

 ### how to test the algorithm?

+1. Install the packages `npm install`
+2. Runs the app in the development mode by `npm start`
-1. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-2. select a operator in the select menu (add / remove)
+4. select a operator in the select menu (add / remove)
-3. enter a number for input named *start*
+5. enter a number for input named *start*
-4. enter a number for input named *end*
+6. enter a number for input named *end*
-5. enter button named 'submit'
+7. enter button named 'submit'
-6. you are supposed to see the result, and the history.
+8. you are supposed to see the result, and the history.